diana-hui-yang/cohesity-scripts/nfs/backup-ora-coh-nfs-mount/linux/README.md

 - curl -O https://raw.githubusercontent.com/diana-hui-yang/rman-cohesity/master/nfs/backup-ora-coh-nfs-mount/linux/backup-ora-coh-nfs-mount.bash
 - chmod 750 backup-ora-coh-nfs-mount.bash

+## requirement
+The oracle user needs to have sudo privilege to  mount, umount, mkdir, and chown Edit /etc/sudoers and add the following to the file

+oracle1 ALL=(ALL) NOPASSWD:/bin/mount,/bin/umount,/bin/mkdir,/bin/chown

 ## Backup scripts Description
 When run the script without any options, it displays the script usage